 • The Federal Reserve is exploring a digital currency, among the benefits: helping the 5%+ of American households that are unbanked with no way of using digital payments.
 Experts estimate it’ll take 5-10 years to launch.

-Because of transformation and innovation in virtual reality, augmented reality and mixed reality media, it is now easier to experience reality from different perspectives, resulting in experiences that allow audiences to see the world through other people’s eyes.
-Can Connect become an enabler of deep empathy?
+Because of technological advancement in virtual reality, augmented reality and mixed reality media, it is now easier to experience reality from different perspectives, resulting in experiences that allow audiences to see the world through other people’s eyes.

 • TV Documentary Uses Virtual Reality to Reunite People With Loved-Ones Who Have Passed Away (News)